ABOUT

 Awards recognizing Mr. Bruley’s work include the American College of Clinical Engineering (ACCE) Devteq Patient Safety Award (2003), the Institute of Electrical/Electronics Engineers (Philadelphia Chapter) Benjamin Franklin Key Award (2007 and 2013), and the Association for the Advancement of Medical Instrumentation & Becton Dickinson Patient Safety Award (2014).

 In 2018, the ACCE awarded Mr. Bruley the Lifetime Achievement Award.
 Based on an individual's life-long accomplishments and contributions to the clinical engineering profession, it is the highest award given by ACCE.
+The ACCE in 2024 further recognized his achievements by inducting him into their Hall of Fame.

 Mark is a member and past president of the Philadelphia chapter of the the International Brotherhood of Magicians (IBM Ring 6).
 He was inducted into the IBM Order of Merlin in 2009.